Skip to content

 2. Create your Icon component

-Visit our Writing Icon component guide to see detailed instructions for creating Icon component.
+Visit our Writing Icon component guide to see detailed instructions for creating an Icon component.

-The simplest variant of Icon component will look like this:
+A simple variant of the Icon component will look like this:

 tsx